Puerto Morelos, Mexico

 - You will also have the chance to be involved with community work by conducting environmental education programs in the town of Puerto Morelos.
 Sustainable fishing methods and other means of protecting the natural environment are vital to maintaining the marine abundance that makes both fishing and international tourism profitable and therefore you will be teaching young people and tour operators the importance of protecting their marine resources.

 - Immerse yourself in the Mexican culture, learning the language and taking in the Mexican cuisine.
-Explore your free time to discover some of the most amazing locations in the area such as the Mayan Ruins, the cenotes and the eco-adventure parks!
+Enjoy your free time and discover some of the most amazing locations in the area such as the Mayan Ruins, the cenotes and the eco-adventure parks!